Surviving family at Christmas

 Don’t let either parent do the guilt-trip.
 It’s, quite simply, not fair.
 “Remember this predicament wasn’t your choice.
 You would probably much rather they’d stayed together,” says Suzie.
 “Parents may say they feel rejected, but don’t buy into that.”

-Don’t ask permission to spend time with your other parent.
-You’re over 16, you’re an adult, and you’re allowed to decide what you want to do this Christmas.
+If you’re an adult, you’re old enough to make the decision yourself, so don’t ask permission to spend time with your other parent.
+Tell them you’d like to decide what you want to do this Christmas.
 Get in touch with both and firmly say, “This is how I would like to do it, how does that fit into your plans?”

 “So, what are you doing with your life?
 Met anyone nice?”

 It’s the question every young person who, funnily enough, hasn’t yet achieved a perfect cookie-cutter life – complete with dream job and partner before 25 – DREADS.
-Some nosy old relative asking “so what are you doing with your life?” or “have you found anyone nice to settle down with?”
+Some nosey old relative asking “so what are you doing with your life?” or “have you found anyone nice to settle down with?”
+All the while, you’re sitting there try not to either shout or burst into tears.

 Solution